 36. Send a book to someone you know would love it.

 Not everyone is set out to hurt us.
 Taking care of ourselves is good but we can let the armor go once in a while.
 And learn and adapt and reroute.
-See how happy people get when they see you trust them.
+See how happy people get when they see we trust them.

 38. Hug people.
 Caress their shoulder.
 Pat them on the back.
 Pull their cheeks. — Probably one of the easiest answers to how to make someone happier

 40. Light candles at dinner without any occasion.